We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 Congenital Pseudarthrosis of the Tibia

-What is congenital pseudarthrosis of the tibia (CPT)?
+What is congenital pseudarthrosis of the tibia?

-Congenital pseudarthrosis of the tibia is a shin bone fracture in children that has not healed.
+Congenital pseudarthrosis of the tibia (CPT) is a shin bone fracture in children that has not healed.
 It normally presents before a child turns two years old.
-Typically, the child gets a shin bone fracture that either happens spontaneously, or results from when the child experiences a minor trauma, and the fracture will not heal.
+Typically, the child gets a shin bone fracture that either happens spontaneously, or results from when the child experiences a minor trauma, and the fracture does not heal.
 It is a rare condition that occurs in 1 out of every 250,000 children.

 It stems from the periosteum, a membrane that covers the bone, being abnormal and preventing proper bone healing.
 Since the bone has not healed correctly, it is unstable and there is mobility at the false joint which should be solid, stable bone.
 As a result, many patients have an unstable leg, making function difficult.